David Whiscombe comments on the limits of Main Residence exemption.

 Building the apartment started in 2009 and finished at the beginning of 2010.
 Thereupon legal completion took place and Mr Higgins occupied the apartment as his main residence until he sold it at the end of 2011, at something over double the price he had given for it.

-Mr Higgins had persuaded the First-tier Tribunal that the period began only when he completed the purchase and was physically able to occupy the apartment: any other construction would, he said, be absurd.
+The First-tier Tribunal thought that the period began only when he completed the purchase and was physically able to occupy the apartment.
 The whole gain was thus exempt.

 The Upper Tribunal disagreed.
-Essentially, it considered that the rule at s28 (which says that, where something is acquired or disposed of under a contract, the acquisition or disposal is treated as taking place on the contract date) was relevant.
-The apartment had thus been acquired in 2006, and that was when the period of ownership began.
+Essentially, it considered that the rule at Taxation of Chargeable Gains Act s28 (which says that, where something is acquired or disposed of under a contract, the acquisition or disposal is treated as taking place on the contract date) was relevant.
+The apartment had thus been acquired in 2006 when contracts were exchanged, and that was when the period of ownership began.
 Mr Higgins had occupied it as his main residence for only about a third of the period of ownership, so exemption was restricted accordingly.